xremix/Chatbot-Experiment/README.md

 # Deploy

+The deployment of the demo project is going to be done automatically by using continuous delivery.

+### Alternate
-To deploy the App to azure run
+To deploy the App to azure manually run

 - `az webapp up -n NAMEDERAPP`